 WDN members are passionate about a wide array of issues, including climate change, reproductive justice, peace in the Middle East, and more.
 As we advocate and fund solutions to our issues, it is important for all of us to understand how the political process impacts and interfaces with our work.
-Our goal is to increase awareness of these connections and to help WDN members get exposed to top leaders and thinkers in the progressive movement.
+The goal of the Progressive Political Infrastructure (PPI) Circle is to increase awareness of these connections and to help WDN members get exposed to top leaders and thinkers in the progressive movement.

-The Progressive Political Infrastructure (PPI) Circle aims to:
+The Circle aims to:

-- Make visible the “playing field,” its key players, issues, and organizing strategies in order to help WDN members become strategic funders and activists.
+- Make visible the “playing field” – its key players, issues, and organizing strategies in order to help WDN members become strategic funders and activists.

 Understanding where the leverage points are in the political system and how to exert influence is important for all the issues we care about.
 Funding and organizing in the political sphere is a natural and necessary compliment to the other work we all do.